Represents a service that reports situational object-property relationships for markup extension evaluation.

 One scenario is to use information to limit which objects or properties are permitted to be set by your markup extension.

-Before attempting to use the service, make sure that the service itself is not a null reference (Nothing in Visual Basic) when returned by the relevant service provider parameter you are using for context.
+Before attempting to use the service, make sure that the service itself is not Nothing when returned by the relevant service provider parameter you are using for context.

 When using the service, it is particularly important not to modify the object referenced by the TargetObject property, or other objects referenced by that object.
 For WPF specifically, these changes could cause unexpected changes that would invalidate the WPF property system.

 Do not use the type of TargetProperty to determine which precise type a markup extension or type converter should return.
 That is not a best practice.
 Your return type should be consistent with attributing (MarkupExtensionReturnTypeAttribute for markup extensions) or patterns (class name of the type converter).

 In previous versions of the .NET Framework, this interface existed in the WPF-specific assembly WindowsBase.
 In .NET Framework version 4, is in the System.Xaml assembly.
 For more information, see Types Migrated from WPF to System.Xaml.

 This service supports framework features such as binding on a dependency property.

 In WPF, the service represented by can return objects and properties for situations where the value to return from a markup extension or type converter depends on context.